coleifer/peewee/docs/peewee/query_operators.rst

 Expressions
 -----------

-Peewee is designed to provide a simple, expressive, and pythonic way of constructing SQL queries.
-This section will provide a quick overview of some common types of expressions.
+This section gives an overview of common expression types.

 Two common types of objects that are composed to create expressions:

 * :class:`Field` instances
-* SQL aggregations and functions using :class:`fn`
+* SQL aggregations and functions using :func:`fn`

 We will assume a simple "User" model with fields for username and other things.
 It looks like this: